LeonidShutov/Purga/README.md

-# ForestAura
+# Purga

-Forest Aura is a free Android app that allows you to play various nature sounds, such as birds chirping, water flowing, forest ambiance, and more.
-Forest Aura brings a simple, ad-free, and lightweight experience to Android users.
-Whether you want to relax, fall asleep, or create a calming environment for your baby, Forest Aura is here to help.
+Purga is a free Android app that allows you to play various nature sounds, such as birds chirping, water flowing, forest ambiance, and more.
+Purga brings a simple, ad-free, and lightweight experience to Android users.
+Whether you want to relax, fall asleep, or create a calming environment for your baby, Purga is here to help.

 ---